Skip to main content

 Use a variety of resources

-Learning activities at PGL
+Learning activities at PGL to boost student engagement

 Initiative Exercises

 Students tackle these mental challenges individually, or as part of a team.
 It’s a fantastic way to build on students’ problem-solving skills as they think of the best way to solve the physical puzzles.
+These exercises require students to think critically and communicate effectively, reinforcing lessons on strategy and teamwork.

 Orienteering